Lamiaalbattal/TaskTimer/README.md

 </div>
 <br />

-# TaskTimer ⏰
+## TaskTimer ⏰
-  #### TaskTimer app built to help people get their task done on time.
+TaskTimer app built to help people get their task done on time.
 Made with love ❤️ by Lamia AlDossari and Atheer AlShehri
 <br />

-## OUR Big Idea🧏🏻‍♀️
+## Our Big Idea🧏🏻‍♀️
-#### Our big idea is Inclusion
+Inclusion
 <br />

 ## Challenge Statement🤯
-#### Design inclusive solution for those who want to do their tasks at specific time
+Design inclusive solution for those who want to do their tasks at specific time
 <br />

 ## Solution Concept𝌣
-#### Design inclusive solution to help busy people manage their time by completing their tasks on right time
+Design inclusive solution to help busy people manage their time by completing their tasks on right time
 <br />

 ## Technologies & Tools⚒️
-#### TaskTimer app built using SwiftUI , Accessibility , NotificationCenter and MVVM Architecture 🏗
+TaskTimer app built using SwiftUI , Accessibility(voice over) , NotificationCenter and MVVM Architecture 🏗
 <br />

 ## Demo of our App🎥